oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 **Mock Data in Demo Environment**

-You can replicate final error response codes based on the Response Code by filling in the `recipient_account` value using value using this format: `<desired response code>0000`.
+You can replicate final error response codes based on the Response Code by filling in the `recipient_account` value using this format: `<desired response code>0000`.
 You can input 4 to 15 characters consisting only of the digit 0 at the end of the response code.
 Any value that doesn't follow this format will be processed normally.

 For example, if you want to get the `"Request is Rejected (Amount is not valid)”` error, you can trigger the response code `“210”` by formatting the recipient_account as `"2100000"`.